DIRECTED ENERGY PROFESSIONAL SOCIETY

 In Recognition of Significant Contributions to DE

-Fellows of the Directed Energy Professional Society, listed below, are esteemed members of the Directed Energy community, noted for creative contributions and distinguished service.
+Fellows of the Directed Energy Professional Society are esteemed members of the Directed Energy community, noted for creative contributions and distinguished service.

 • John Albertine, invested 15 November 2005 in Lihue, Hawaii, was cited for more than thirty-five years of continuing system engineering contributions to Navy and DoD development, integration, and performance testing of directed energy systems; recognized by all three services as a major source of systems expertise for emerging directed energy weapon systems.